Darko Rajaković

-Darko Rajaković (Дарко Рајаковић; born 22 February 1979) is a Serbian basketball coach, currently working as an assistant coach for the Memphis Grizzlies of the National Basketball Association (NBA).
+Darko Rajaković (Дарко Рајаковић; born 22 February 1979) is a Serbian professional basketball coach who is the head coach for the Toronto Raptors of the National Basketball Association (NBA).

 Rajaković was the head coach of the Tulsa 66ers of the NBA G League for two seasons and the first head coach in NBA G League history born outside of North America.
+Rajaković went on to become an assistant coach for the Oklahoma City Thunder, Phoenix Suns and Memphis Grizzlies prior to becoming the head coach of the Toronto Raptors.

 Education

 Rajaković earned his degree in basketball coaching from the Belgrade Basketball Academy in 2004 and earned his degree in sports management from Alfa BK University in 2006.

 Coaching career

 Early career

 Rajaković began his coaching career at 16 years old with Borac Čačak in Čačak, Serbia.
 Following his three-year stint in Čačak, Rajaković was named the head coach for the Crvena zvezda youth system in Belgrade.
 During his eight years in Belgrade, Rajaković led Crvena zvezda to two Serbian Youth championships.
-To increase his basketball coaching acumen and knowledge, Rajakovic spent time with Lute Olson at the University of Arizona (2003) and Mike Krzyzewski at the Duke University (2007) and attended team practices and meetings at both universities.
+To increase his basketball coaching acumen and knowledge, Rajaković spent time with Lute Olson at the University of Arizona (2003) and Mike Krzyzewski at Duke University (2007) and attended team practices and meetings at both universities.

 From 2004 to 2011, Rajaković served as a scouting consultant and NBA Summer League assistant coach for the San Antonio Spurs.